A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Formulation and Preliminary Results

-\section{Formulation}
+This section briefly establishes the models under consideration, which are more general than those in \cite{helm:15b}.
+The approach is very similar to the one taken in Sections 2 and 3 of that paper so we refer the reader to those sections for more details.
+We emphasize the differences between the conditions.
+Some proofs must be modified for the more general models of this paper.
+Also some new results are required for our weak convergence arguments.
+This overview will be kept brief so that the reader may reach the new ideas of this paper with a minimum of effort.
+The reader may also find Chapter 15 of \cite{karl:81} to be a good reference for the boundary classifications of one-dimensional diffusions, especially for properties of the scale function and speed measure.

+\subsection{Formulation}

 Let ${\mathcal I} = (a,b) \subseteq \R$.
-In the absence of ordering, the inventory process $X_0$ satisfies \eqref{dyn} and is assumed to be a regular diffusion.
+In the absence of ordering, the inventory process $X_0$ satisfies \eqref{dyn} and is a regular diffusion.
 Throughout the paper we assume that the functions $\mu$ and $\sigma$ are continuous on $\I$, and that \eqref{dyn} is nondegenerate.
 The initial position of $X_0$ is taken to be $x_0$ for some $x_0 \in {\cal I}$.
 Let $\{{\mathcal F}_t\}$ denote the filtration generated by $X_0$, augmented so that it satisfies the usual conditions.
-We place the following restrictions on the underlying diffusion model.
+We place the following assumptions on the underlying diffusion model.

-\begin{cnd} \begin{description} \item[(a)] Both the speed measure $M$ and the scale function $S$ of the process $X_0$ are absolutely continuous with respect to Lebesgue measure; that is, the scale function